Coder-World04/Complete-Machine-Learning-/README.md

 **Day 14 : Regression Part 1 with Code Implementation**

 In this post where we learned/implemented Hands on Regression in depth — Part 1.
-Topics like Simple Linear Regression,Multi Linear Regression, Polynomial Regression are covered in detail.
+Topics like Simple Linear Regression,Multi Linear Regression,Polynomial Regression are covered in detail.

 Where to find Day 14 post : [Link](https://medium.datadriveninvestor.com/day-14-60-days-of-data-science-and-machine-learning-7486395061b)